seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 - make a request
 - get a promise
 - add a handler to a promise
-- once promise is resolved process the response
+- once the promise is resolved, process the response

 So, this logic can be extracted to a class, thus we can easily request many URLs and add the same response handler for them.
 Let's create a wrapper over the `Browser`.